Lawyers Spain | Selling Property in Spain as an American | Complete Legal Guide

 What taxes do US citizens pay when selling property in Spain?

-What is the 3% retention and how does it affect American sellers?
+What is the and how does it affect American sellers?

-When a non-resident sells property in Spain, the buyer must withhold 3% of the total sale price and remit it to Hacienda on your behalf.
+When a non-resident sells property in Spain, the buyerthere is a statutory retention on non-resident sales and remit it to Hacienda on your behalf.
 This acts as a guarantee against your Capital Gains Tax obligation.
 For example, on a $350,000 sale, approximately $10,500 would be retained.
 After filing your CGT return (Form 210), if your actual tax liability is lower, you can claim the difference as a refund.
 Your lawyer manages this entire process and ensures timely filing.

 What documents do I need to sell my property in Spain as an American?